Skip to main content

 2023 Legislation

-Assemblymember Bauer-Kahn's 2023 Legislation Includes:
+Assemblymember Bauer-Kahan's 2023 Legislation Includes:

 • Period Apps - AB 254 - Protects sensitive data collected by fertility tracking and sexual health digital services by adding this data to the Confidentiality of Medical Information Act.
-Status.

 • No Toxic Tents - AB 267 - Protects children and campers by updating outdated fire suppression standards to remove ineffective additions of toxic chemicals to small camping and play tents.
-Status.

 • No Lies About Abortion Care - AB 315 - Prohibits anyone from using misleading advertising as they target abortion seekers in order to mislead and pressure them into continuing a pregnancy.
 Status